Budapestby VisitCity Guides

 • Evening: Dinner at Mazel Tov followed by a wine cruise on the Danube River or drinks at a rooftop bar

-Hungarian Parliament Building illuminated at night
+Hungarian Parliament Building illuminated at night, showcasing its neo-Gothic architecture.

 Day 2: